 The main treatment for lactose intolerance is to reduce the amount of lactose in your diet.
 That means reducing the amount of dairy products, such as milk, yoghurt, ice cream and soft cheeses, that you eat or changing the way you eat these foods.

-Most people with lactose intolerance don't need to eliminate dairy foods from their diet.
+Most people with lactose intolerance don't need to eliminate dairy foods from their diet altogether.
 Many of these foods don’t contain large amounts of lactose and are a good source of calcium.
 For example, most cheeses contain virtually no lactose and are usually well tolerated.
 Yoghurt is also generally well digested since it contains bacteria that ferment (or consume) the lactose.

 Tips for people with lactose intolerance

 While you don’t need to eliminate lactose from your diet if you are lactose intolerant, you may need to manage how you eat dairy foods to reduce the possibility of symptoms.
-For example:

 - Drink milk with other foods and not on an empty stomach.